spak9/simple_kv/README.md

-# sstable
+# simple kv
-A pure python sstable implementation primarily meant for learning.
+A simple key-value database that is implemented via a log-structured merge tree in pure python.